Cray-HPE/docs-csm/README.md

 ### Offline Documentation

-The docs on a customer's LiveCD should match their reality, their install should follow the docs shipped on their liveCD.
+The documentation on a customer's LiveCD should match their reality, their install should follow the docs shipped on their liveCD.

-This will report the version of your installed docs:
+This will report the version of your installed documentation:

 ```bash
 sles# rpm -q docs-csm